rudelm/ESP8266-Sensors-InfluxDB/README.md

 You should also be able to use the Arduino Pin Definitions directly, so this would be D6 instead of 12.

 # Setup
+## Configuration in code
+There are a few defaults you might want to touch depending on your needs (especially the ones for the default configuration in the browser).
+If you choose a DHT read interval of 30s, it will complain from time to time about unreadable values.
+I've set it to 60s as there shouldn't be that fast changes to the measurements.

+## Configuration in Browser
 If you use the `ManagedWifiDhtInfluxDB` project, you'll get a new Wifi AP in your network list called `DHT22-Sensor`.
 You can connect to this Wifi with password `configureMe`.
 After entering these credentials, a Webpage will be shown to you:

 ![DHT22-Sensor Welcomescreen](./images/DHT22-Sensor-Welcome.png "DHT22-Sensor Welcomescreen")